dotnet/docs/docs/machine-learning/tutorials/image-classification-api-transfer-learning.md

 ## Image Classification Transfer Learning Sample Overview

-This sample is a .NET Core console application that classifies images using a pre-trained deep learning TensorFlow model.
+This sample is a .NET Core console application that classifies images using a pretrained deep learning TensorFlow model.
 The code for this sample can be found on the [dotnet/machinelearning-samples repository](https://github.com/dotnet/machinelearning-samples) on GitHub.

 ## Understand the problem